samdroid-apps/something-for-reddit/README.md

 Medium

+* **Any app icon suggestions/designs are appreciated**
+    - The current one isn't great at all
 * Better handle private messages
 * Fix up the info sidebar for the /u/ pages
 * Keyboard shortcuts for the header bar buttons